Sunday, December 25, 2022

 Next door we have the Giddings House, another favorite:

-The first home that catches our eye is the Giddings House.
+Another early colonial American home that catches our eye is the Giddings House.

 John Giddings, the builder of this house, was born in 1728 in Exeter, New Hampshire.
 He married Mehetable Gilman in the fall of 1751, and since nearly every research page that mentions this house says it was constructed in that same year, I'm going to speculate that he built it a number of months beforehand with the thoughts of his new bride and the hope for a future family in mind.